makrai/notes/chi20-cross-ling-nlg-pretrain.md

 ## 4.3 Abstractive Summarization

-* we use English/French/Chinese Gigaword 2 to extract the first sentence and the headline of each article, and regard them as input document and pre- dicted summaries, respectively.
-For each language, we sample 500k/5k/5k examples for training/validation/test.
+* we use English/French/Chinese Gigaword
+  * first sentence and the headline of each article regarded as doc and summary
+  * For each language, we sample 500k/5k/5k examples for training/valid/tes.

 ## 4.4 Ablation Studies